 Some big cats, like leopards, tigers, and jaguars, appear to enjoy getting drenched.
 The Fishing Cat takes this to extremes.

-This smaller relative of the leopard lives along rivers, tidal creeks, and swamps and is known to swim underwater while pursuing his aquatic prey.
+This smaller relative of the leopard lives along rivers, tidal creeks, and swamps and is known to swim underwater while pursuing their aquatic prey.
 Click here to watch an awesome video about the Fishing Cat.

 Can You Train Your Cat To Like Water?